slavikdenis/storybook-react-native-vrt/README.md

 ### Apps and Packages

-- `react-native-storybook-visual`: core React components
+- `react-native-storybook-visual`: CLI tools for visual regression testing with Storybook in React Native/Expo
 - `@tools/tsconfig`: shared `tsconfig.json`s used throughout the monorepo
-- `@tools/eslint-config`: ESLint preset
+- `@tools/eslint-config`: ESLint presets
+- `ui`: React Native UI components & stories for Storybook

 Each package and app is 100% [TypeScript](https://www.typescriptlang.org/).